shuymn/epub2txt/README.md

 # epub2txt

-Converting epub to txt written in Go.
+CLI application to convert epub to txt.

 # Installation